 What to Pack

-Even for the most challenged packers, Croatia is easy.
+Even for the most challenged packers, getting ready for adventure travel in Croatia is easy.
 In the summer, on the coast, bring a swimsuit and plenty of sun protection.
 The sea temperature, in August, will stay around 80 degrees.
 From late May until October, the old adage of “pack half the stuff” is a safe bet.

 If you’re planning to trek, climb, cycle—and be in the mountains generally—be ready for a change in weather, especially during late afternoons.
 It makes sense to pack rain gear, light gloves, a hat and extra layers.
 Most obviously, don’t wait to break in boots until after you arrive.